The Education Banding Tool is now live. See guidance below for more information

-Staffordshire County Council Local Authority is aiming to introduce a new Education Banding Tool.
-This will support the Special Educational Needs and Disabilities Team to calculate the education costs of the “top up” funding for children and young people with an Education Health and Care Plan.
+It is a tool which helps calculate the education element of High Needs Block “top up” funding for children and young people with an Education Health and Care Plan.

 Keep updated by reading the latest presentation slides and meeting notes below.